New Hampshire

 Voter Registration

-In order to complete your voter registration in New Hampshire, you will need to prove age, domicile and citizenship.
+In order to complete your voter registration in New Hampshire and vote for the first time, you will need to prove your identity, age, domicile, and citizenship.
 Accepted IDs include:

 - Valid New Hampshire Vehicle Registration